SuXYIO/declmysys/docs/cli/subcommands/init.md

 # Subcommands-Init

-Inits new dotdecldir in directory.
+Initialize new dotdecldir in directory.

 ## Args